lfranchi/presentations/software-transactional-memory/hackerschool-stm-outline.md

 ## Difficulties of multithreaded programming

+What is threading: quick intro.
+What this talk is about: how to *share state* between concurrently executing threads.

 ### Deadlocks, Livelocks

 Two threads, each waiting on each other to finish something, so neither are able to make any progress either by waiting or spinning.